Murli0399/Java_Interview_Question/README.md

 - 51 .
 Will this code compile?
 - 52 .
 What is the use of this()?
 - 53 .
 Can a constructor be called directly from a method?
 - 54 .
-Is a super class constructor called even when there is no explicit call from a sub class constructor?
+Is a superclass constructor called even when there is no explicit call from a subclass constructor?

-### Advanced object oriented concepts
+### Advanced object-oriented concepts
 - 55 .
 What is polymorphism?
 - 56 .
-What is the use of instanceof operator in Java?
+What is the use of instance of operator in Java?
 - 57 .
 What is coupling?
 - 58 .
 What is cohesion?
 - 59 .
 What is encapsulation?